 Our favorite fitness spaces available to you to rent include:

-- An industrial fitness space in Dallas, TX for up to 100 people.
+- An industrial fitness space in Dallas, TX, for up to 60 people

-- A physical therapy space in Queens County, NY for up to 35 people.
+- A physical therapy space in Queens County, NYC, for up to 35 people

-- An indoor rock climbing wall in Menlo Park, CA for up to 100 people.
+- A creative learning and play space in Menlo Park, CA, for up to 100 people

-- A spacious gymnasium in Chicago, IL for up to 24 people.
+- A spacious gymnasium in Chicago, IL, for up to 25 people

 Each of these spaces is best for a specific purpose and may have different capacity limits.
 Have something more specific in mind?
 Search Peerspace for pilates classes, dance studios, and yoga studios near you.
 The more you refine your search, the easier it is to find the ultimate space for your needs!